mihdicaballero/mento/docs/source/user_guide/materials.rst

 - **Concrete**: Compressive strength, tensile strength, modulus of elasticity.
 - **Steel**: Yield strength, elastic modulus, and density.

-Simply call this method to inspect material characteristics.
+Simply call this method to access material attributes.
+If you `print()` a material you will get a string output with all it's properties.

 .. note::
    All material properties in `mento` are automatically converted to appropriate units (MPa, kg/m³, etc.) based on the design code selected.